Have you encountered a pressure gauge with two entry ports where pressure can be applied?

 Calibration Setup of a differential pressure gauge ( Dwyer Magnehelic Gauge)

 In this post, I will present the calibration setup for a Dwyer Magnehelic differential pressure gauge.
 The principle of calibration is the same with a differential pressure transmitter, the only difference is that the output is digitally displayed and the applied pressure is converted to an electrical signal (4-20ma) going to a PLC.

-This type of pressure gauge should be calibrated using a pneumatic pressure source or pump where-in the fluid used to create pressure is a gas or air.
-This is to protect most of the differential gauge from possible contamination or blockage since it only requires a small amount of pressure.
+This type of pressure gauge should be calibrated using a pneumatic pressure source or pump wherein the fluid used to create pressure is a gas or air.
+This type of gauge only requires a small amount of pressure.

 Differential Pressure Gauge Calibration Procedure